Homeowners’ Association News

-Spring really isn’t that far off, and some of you might be making plans for home and yard improvements.
-Please do your due diligence and research what is allowed under city bylaws, if you need to apply for a City Permit and especially, what is allowed as it pertains to any restrictive covenants, easements or other instruments registered against your property title.
-Work done without required permits could also negate potential insurance claims and get you in legal trouble.
+Spring isn’t that far off, and some of you might be making plans for home and yard improvements.
+Please do your due diligence and research how to proceed under city bylaws, if you need to apply for a city permit and especially, what is allowed as it pertains to any restrictive covenants, easements or other instruments registered against your property title.
+Work done without required permits or that go against instruments on your title could negate an insurance claim or get you in legal trouble.
 It is YOU, not your contractor, who will ultimately be held responsible for any infractions.

 All homes in Discovery Ridge were built under a specific set of Architectural Guidelines set out by the developer (United Properties for most of us).
-As a “Master Planned Community,” these guidelines were created to ensure a consistent look in Discovery Ridge, to encourage natural (foliage) rather than structural barriers between properties as well as to safeguard sightlines and views for all residents.
-A specific quality standard and appearance for the community ensures a beautiful living environment and long-term property value in the community.
+These guidelines were meant to guarantee a specific quality standard and “look” for the community when it was being built, to ensure a beautiful living environment and long-term property value in the community.
 It is why most of us bought here.
 Homeowners in condo associations will have specific condo association bylaws to follow that may be additional to what non-condo owners must adhere to.
 It is important to note that the developer in Discovery Ridge registered a Restrictive Covenant regarding fencing on the title of most properties in the community.
 Rules are extremely strict, are additional to city bylaws and are enforceable through the courts.
+Every owner should become familiar with what is allowed in your area.
 Avoid expensive mistakes – be sure you are following ALL the rules that apply to your property.
-Property Title details can be provided for a fee at a local Registries office or on the Province’s “Spin2” website.
+Property title and associated registered instrument details can be provided for a fee at a local Registries office or on the Province’s “Spin2” website.

 Fees & Invoices:

-2021 NDHA invoicing will take place in February.
-We are pleased to announce that your annual fee will remain unchanged at $307 for 2021.
-Please note that several households have yet to pay their 2020 fee, which was due June 29th, 2020.
-These outstanding fees had an interest charge of 18% per annum applied effective December 31st 2020, per the terms of the encumbrance on your title.
-Again, a big thank you to those who pay your fee on time.
+2022 NDHA invoicing will take place in February.
+Your invoice will be sent via the email address associated with your account, or by post mail if we do not have an email address.
+Despite the Alberta Consumer Price Index (CPI) being set at 4.8%, the NDHA board is pleased to advise our members that no increase will occur this year.
+Your 2022 fee will remain at $307.
+Please note that several households have yet to pay their 2021 fee, which was due June 29th, 2021.
+These outstanding accounts had an interest charge of 18% per annum applied effective December 31st, 2021, per the terms of the encumbrance on your title.
+Thank you to those who pay your fee on time.
 It allows us to continue this important work in the neighborhood, which we ALL benefit from.